Fluid-Mechanics-Lund-University/welcome/README.md

 # Define the location of the project working directory
 export projLoc="/scratch/project_465000924/yuchen"
 ```

+Note:
+- Use variable names (jobScripts etc.) that is easy to remember for you!
+- Replace my route with your route.

 ##### 3. Save and Close the File
 To save and exit in `vim`, press `ESC`, then type `:wq` and press `ENTER`.